josecho/lisp_course_material/assignment_7_README.txt

 You will need to define your own action type, including generating a ".action" file and writing the correct compilation rules in CMakeLists.txt for it.
 The naming and the signature of the action is up to you.
+The function for starting the server should be SPIRAL-SERVER with an empty lambda list.